microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationPasswordCredential.md

 {116, 101, 115, 116}             11/24/2024 6:28:39 AM 123  bbbbbbbb-1111-2222-3333-cccccccccccc            11/24/2023 6:28:39 AM
 ```

-This command gets the password credential for specified application.
+This examples shows how to retrieve the password credential for specified application.

-- `-ObjectId` Parameter specifies The objectID of the application.
+- `-ObjectId` specifies The objectID of the application.

 ## Parameters